josephmjoy/robotics/python_robotutils/NOTES.md

 There are relatively few of these explicit disables and I'm happy with living with them.
 Certainly don't want to globally disable this check!

-## January 28, 2018C JMJ: Finished 1st-cut port of robotutils.Channel
+## January 28, 2018C JMJ: Finished 1st-cut port of `RobotComm.Channel`
 This is `comm/channel.py`.
 It is a complete port.
 However, all command and rt-command handling is delegated to the 'client' and 'server' objects.
 Message handling is handled in `Channel`, and that is the first comm feature we are going to test end to end on multiple platforms.